o3de/o3de.org/content/docs/user-guide/settings/settings-registry-how-to-use-scripting-languages.md

 Example: Accessing the Settings Registry in Lua
 ===============================================

-The settings registry is also available through in Lua via the Behavior Context bindings as well.
+The settings registry is available in Lua via the Behavior Context bindings.
-Below is an example of using the accessing the settings registry to access the frame capture settings in lua
+Below is an example of using the settings registry to access the frame capture settings in lua

 **Lua - Settings Registry**